Water Baptism

 John did baptize in the wilderness, and preach the baptism of repentance for the remission of sins.
 And there went out unto him all the land of Judaea, and they of Jerusalem, and were all baptized of him in the river of Jordan, confessing their sins— Mark 1:4-5

 John later baptized Jesus to "fulfill all righteousness."
 In baptism, Jesus not only set a precedent for His followers but also publicly declared that He was leaving His past life as a carpenter to enter into the mission for which He came.
 He was the promised Messiah Who would baptize with the Holy Ghost and fire, and at His baptism the fullness of the Holy Ghost came upon Him.
+And Jesus answering said unto him, Suffer {it to be so} now: for thus it becometh us to fulfil all righteousness.
+Then he suffered him.
+I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and {with} fire: How God anointed Jesus of Nazareth with the Holy Ghost and with power: who went about doing good, and healing all that were oppressed of the devil; for God was with him.
 Matthew 3:15

 In the New Testament, the apostles preached repentance, baptizing new believers in water just as John the Baptist did; but their message went deeper than John's.
 Now, they preached Christ's death and resurrection and the infilling of the Holy Spirit with power, which was given at Pentecost.
 The book of Acts recounts many examples of believers being water baptized and being filled with the Holy Spirit (though not necessarily in that order).